John Breckinridge (U.S. Attorney General): Marriage and children

-On June 28, 1785, Breckinridge married Mary Hopkins ("Polly") Cabell, daughter of Joseph Cabell, a member of the Cabell political family.
+On June 28, 1785, Breckinridge married Mary Hopkins ("Polly") Cabell (1769–1858), daughter of Joseph Cabell (1732–1798), a member of the Cabell political family.
 Polly's dowry included a 400-acre (1.6-km2) plantation in Albemarle County dubbed "The Glebe".
-Nine children were born to the John and Polly Breckinridge – Letitia Preston (b.
-1786), Joseph "Cabell" (b.
-1787), Mary Hopkins (b.
-1790), Robert (b.
-1793), Mary Ann (b.
-1795), John (b.
-1797), Robert Jefferson (b.
-1800), William Lewis (b.
-1803), and James Monroe (b.
-1806).
+Nine children were born to the John and Polly Breckinridge – Letitia Preston (1786–1831), Joseph "Cabell" (1788–1823), Mary Hopkins (1790–1793), Robert Wright (1792–1870), Mary Ann (1795–1817), John (1797–1841), Robert Jefferson (1800–1871), William Lewis (1803–1876), and James Monroe (1806–1820).

 Polly, Cabell, and Letitia all fell ill but survived a smallpox epidemic in 1793; however, Mary Hopkins and their first son named Robert died.
 Cabell Breckinridge would later follow a similar career as a planter, lawyer and politician, and become Speaker of the Kentucky House of Representatives and later Kentucky's Secretary of State.
 Other sons became ministers and planters; the family's loyalties would be split during the American Civil War long after this man's death.
-Cabell Beckinridge's son John C. Breckinridge continued the family legal, planter and political traditions and become U.S. Vice President John C. Breckinridge, and a presidential candidate, only to side with the Confederacy during the American Civil War.
+Cabell Beckinridge's son John C. Breckinridge continued the family legal, planter and political traditions and become U.S. vice president and a presidential candidate, only to side with the Confederacy during the American Civil War.
 Meanwhile his brother John Breckinridge also attended the same university, receiving a degree from Princeton Theological Seminary, before serving as chaplain of the U.S. House of Representatives, and president of Oglethorpe College (now Oglethorpe University) in Georgia.
 Robert Jefferson Breckinridge became superintendent of public instruction under Governor William Owsley and became known as the father of Kentucky's public education system.
 William Lewis Breckinridge became a prominent Presbyterian minister, serving as moderator of the Presbyterian General Assembly in 1859 and later as president of Centre College in Danville, Kentucky, and Oakland College in Yale, Mississippi.
 In 1804, this Breckinridge's daughter Letitia married Alfred W. Grayson, son of Virginia Senator William Grayson.
 Alfred Grayson died in 1808, and in 1816, the widowed Letitia married Peter Buell Porter, who would later serve as Secretary of War under President John Quincy Adams.

 Meanwhile, farming at the Glebe proved barely enough for Breckinridge's growing family.
 Breckinridge's legal career provided enough money for some comforts but required long hours and difficult work.
 Patrick Henry regularly represented clients opposite Breckinridge, and John Marshall both referred clients to him and asked him to represent his own clients in his absence.
 Though still interested in politics, Breckinridge refused to campaign for the people's support.
 He believed changes were needed to the Articles of Confederation and agreed with much of the proposed U.S. constitution, but he did not support equal representation of the states in the Senate nor the federal judiciary.
 Heeding the advice of his brother James and his friend, Archibald Stuart, he did not seek election as a delegate to Virginia's ratification convention.